 To add or change the tags to an existing Etsy listing:

-Step#1: Go to Shop Manager > Listings and choose the goods you’d like to change.
+Step#1: Go shopping Manager > Listings and choose the goods you want to change.

 Step#2: Select Edit from the drop-down menu of an item’s gear icon.